NOTICE OF PRIVACY PRACTICES

-Your Smile Doctors practice (the “Practice”) is required by law to maintain the privacy of protected health information, to provide individuals with notice of its legal duties and privacy practices with respect to protected health information (“PHI”), and to notify affected individuals following a breach of unsecured protected health information.
-The Practice must follow the privacy practices that are described in this Notice while it is in effect.
-This Notice takes effect August 9, 2017, and will remain in effect until the Practice replaces it.
+The privacy of your protected health information (“PHI”) is important to us.
+Your Smile Doctors practice (the “Practice”) is required by law to: (i) maintain the privacy of PHI; (ii) provide individuals with notice of the Practice’s legal duties and privacy practices with respect to PHI; (iii) notify affected individuals following a breach of unsecured PHI; and (iv) follow the terms of the Notice that is currently in effect.
+This Notice will remain in effect until the Practice replaces it.

-The Practice reserves the right to change its privacy practices and the terms of this Notice at any time, provided such changes are permitted by applicable law, and to make new Notice provisions effective for all protected health information that the Practice maintains.
-When the Practice makes a significant change in its privacy practices, it will change this Notice and post the new Notice clearly and prominently at its practice location, and it will provide copies of the new Notice upon request.
+The Practice reserves the right to change its privacy practices and the terms of this Notice at any time, provided such changes are permitted by applicable law, and to make new Notice provisions effective for all PHI that the Practice maintains.
+When the Practice makes a significant change in its privacy practices, it will change this Notice and post the new Notice clearly and prominently at its practice location and on the Smile Doctors LLC website.
+Further, the Practice will provide copies of the new Notice upon request.

 You may request a copy of the Practice’s Notice at any time.
-For more information about the Practice’s privacy practices, or for additional copies of this Notice, please contact the Practice using the information listed at the end of this Notice.
+For more information about the Practice’s privacy practices, or for additional copies of this Notice, please contact Dr. Greg Goggans, Privacy Officer, using the information listed at the end of this Notice.

-The Practice may use and disclose your health information for different purposes, including treatment, payment, and health care operations.
-For each of these categories, the Practice has provided a description and an example.
+The Practice may use and disclose your PHI for different purposes, including but not limited to treatment, payment, and health care operations.
+For each of these categories, the Practice has provided a description and an example below.
 Some information, such as HIV-related information, genetic information, alcohol and/or substance abuse records, and mental health records, if applicable, may be entitled to special confidentiality protections under applicable state or federal law.
 The Practice will abide by these special protections as they pertain to applicable cases involving these types of records.

-The Practice may use and disclose your health information for your treatment.
-For example, it may disclose your health information to a physician/dentist, to dental auxiliaries, or to other healthcare providers providing treatment to you.
+Treatment.
+The Practice may use and disclose your PHI for treatment purposes.
+For example, the Practice may disclose your PHI to a physician/dentist, dental auxiliaries, or other healthcare providers providing treatment to you.

-The Practice may use and disclose your health information to obtain reimbursement for the treatment and services you receive from the Practice or another entity involved with your care.
-Payment activities include billing, collections, claims management, and determinations of eligibility and coverage to obtain payment from you, an insurance company, or another third party.
-For example, the Practice may send claims to your health plan containing certain health information.
+Payment.
+The Practice may use and disclose your PHI to obtain reimbursement for the treatment and services you receive from the Practice.
+Payment activities include but are not limited to billing, collections, claims management, and determinations of eligibility and coverage to obtain payment from you, an insurance company, or another third party.
+For example, the Practice may send claims to your health plan containing certain PHI.

-The Practice may use and disclose your health information in connection with its healthcare operations.
-For example, healthcare operations include quality assessment and improvement activities, reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performances, conducting training programs, accreditation, certification, licensing or credentialing activities.
+Healthcare Operations.
+The Practice may use and disclose your PHI in connection with its healthcare operations.
+Healthcare operations include but are not limited to quality assessment and improvement activities, reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performances, conducting training programs, accreditation, certification, licensing, or credentialing activities.

-The Practice may use or disclose your health information to provide you with appointment reminders (such as voicemail messages, text messages, emails, postcards, or letters).
+Appointment Reminders.
+The Practice may use or disclose your PHI to provide you with appointment reminders (such as voicemail messages, text messages, emails, postcards, or letters).

 Disaster Relief.
-The Practice may use or disclose your health information to assist in disaster relief efforts.
+The Practice may use or disclose your PHI to assist in disaster relief efforts.

-The Practice may use or disclose your health information when it is required to do so by law.
+Required by Law.
+The Practice may use or disclose your PHI when it is required to do so by law.

-The Practice may disclose your health information for public health activities, including disclosures to:
+Public Health Activities.
+The Practice may disclose your PHI for public health activities, including disclosures to: